solita/solita.github.com/_posts/2015-02-16-microservices.md

 I also made transition from NetBeans to IntelliJ Idea - now I love NetBeans, but IntelliJ is more common here, and I've heard a lot of great things about it, too.
 So Idea it is.

 Topic of the exercise was to build a simple application with a few key domain objects and requirements listed.
-In my case, they are employees, departments, and municipalities, with nearly CRUD-like services - but with some more specific points like which fields are mandatory, and where there needs to be specific validation rules.
+In my case, they are employees, departments, and municipalities, with nearly CRUD-like services - but with some more specific points like which fields are mandatory, and where specific validation rules are needed.

 I wanted to have great test coverage, and for me that typically means unit tests as specifications, and API/integration/system/e2e tests to prove the features and service API.
 I ended up doing unit tests for Java, unit tests for JavaScript, RestAssured tests to prove the REST API, and Protractor tests to prove the requirements/features that were in the initial specification.